laurentknauss/smart-contract-to-perform-flash-swaps-on-UniswapV2/README.md

--- to test this smart contract, you can use foundry to fork mainnet :
+## To test this smart contract, you can use a json-rpc provider &  foundry to fork mainnet :

 ```
 FORK_URL="http://-your-alchemy/infura-rpc-url-endpoint"